0xflick/pounce/README.md

 ## Credits

-* Sebastian Lague's Coding Adventure [chess engine series](https://www.youtube.com/watch?v=U4ogK0MIzqk&list=PLFt_AvWsXl0cvHyu32ajwh2qU1i6hl77c) on YouTube for the inspiration to write a chess engine, as well as cogent explanations of the concepts involved.
+* Sebastian Lague's Coding Adventure [chess engine series](https://www.youtube.com/watch?v=U4ogK0MIzqk&list=PLFt_AvWsXl0cvHyu32ajwh2qU1i6hl77c). on YouTube for the inspiration to write a chess engine, as well as cogent explanations of the concepts involved.
 * The [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page)
-* [Jordan Bray's Chess rust package](https://github.com/jordanbray/chess) for inspiration for fast move generation and bitboard representation.
+* [Jordan Bray's Chess rust package](https://github.com/jordanbray/chess) for inspiration for fast move generation.

 Also the following engines for their inspiration and ideas: